SeraphimSerapis/seraphimserapis.github.io/source/blog/2016-05-06-service-worker.html.markdown

 <!-- more -->

 Service Worker got introduced as feature with Chrome 40 and since then made it into a number of other browsers such as Firefox, Opera, Edge (currently in the works) and hopefully soon Safari, too.
 You can find a complete overview about [browser support for Service Workers here](http://jakearchibald.github.io/isserviceworkerready/).
-A requirement for making use of Service Worker is HTTPs-enabling your application.
+A requirement for making use of Service Worker is HTTPs - this prevents things like injecting malicious code into a site that persists due to being cached.

 ## Putting the Service Worker to work